agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 until firefighters could ascend the ridge to deploy a temporary station, presumably diverting operators from other duties.
-This story demonstrates the potential for widespread system failure due to the loss of a single system component when it is shared by multiple users.
+This story demonstrates the potential for widespread system failure due to the loss of a central system component.
+It is also exactly the kind of scenario considered by Brewer's CAP theorem in Section
+\ref{sec:background}.

-In the field, it is common for firefighters to shout messages instead of using a radio.
-Besides highlighting the fact that sometimes simple things work, there is a distributed computing lesson here, as it demonstrates an exploitable kind of spatial locality.
-We partly conjecture, and partly merely observe, that agents with a higher need to coordinate their actions will tend to be located closer to each other, which in turn tends to correlate with their ability to communicate successfully.
-This kind of principle motivates the sort of decentralized, ad-hoc networking protocols considered in Section
+In the field, it is common for firefighters to shout messages as an alternative to using a radio.
+Besides highlighting the fact that sometimes simple things work, there is a distributed computing lesson here, as it exemplifies a kind of "geospatial locality of reference" that system designers ought to take into account.
+We expect, generally speaking, that agents with a higher need to coordinate their actions will tend to be located closer to each other, which in turn correlates with an ability to communicate quickly and reliably.
+This kind of principle motivates the sort of decentralized, ad-hoc networking protocols considered in Section \ref{sec:networking}.
+It can also affect the design of higher-level applications like the one in Section
-\ref{sec:networking}.
+\ref{sec:continuous-consistency}.

 Civil aviation has also traditionally employed simple communication patterns between airborne agents.
 For instance, aircraft equipped with